-The first step is to take the tripod apart.
+The first step is to take the camera tripod apart.
 Each tripod will be different.
-Jay and I both have Induro Carbon Fiber Tripods, but they are different models, and the parts are slightly different.
+Jay and I both have Induro & Benro Carbon Fiber Tripods, but they are different models, and the parts are slightly different.
 However, since they both have twist lock leg mechanisms, they come apart in the same way.
-We loosen them the same way we would if we wanted to extend the leg segment, and then we keep on twisting in the same direction until the leg detaches.
+We loosen them the same way we would if we wanted to extend the tripod leg segment, and then we keep on twisting in the same direction until the camera tripod leg detaches.
 Locking clips will require a different set of steps – some have removable screws, and some are held in place by pins that are not removable.
-If your tripod doesn’t come apart, don’t sweat it.
+If your photography tripod doesn’t come apart, don’t sweat it.
 You can still clean your tripod.
 We’ll get to that in a minute.

-Once the tripod is in pieces, we fill up the sink with hot, soapy water and get down to business.
+Once our carbon fiber tripod is in pieces, we fill up the sink with hot, soapy water and get down to business.
 We use dish soap to clean each piece by hand.
 There’s no particular brand that we recommend – but do use dish soap, since it cuts through grease and won’t leave a residue.
-I use a soft scrubbing pad to clean each part, and an old toothbrush to get the threads clean.
+I use a soft scrubbing pad to clean each part, and an old toothbrush to get the threads in the tripod legs clean.
 Generally, I keep a small bowl of dish soap handy.
 I dip my toothbrush into it now and then so that I can get through the grease.
 Scrub the threads carefully to remove any grease that is stuck in there… along with sand, silt, and slime. 🙂 Then a quick rinse, and we lay it all out on a cloth to dry.

 Keep in mind that rough-cut edges of metal or carbon fiber can give you splinters!
 Our carbon fiber tripods tend to lose tiny, sharp shards from the ends of the leg segments.
-I pulled two out of my fingers the last time I cleaned my tripod.
+I pulled two out of my fingers the last time I cleaned my photography tripod.
 Ouch!
 You can wear rubber gloves to protect your skin.
 They’ll keep the grease off your hands and keep your fingers from getting all wrinkly, too. 🙂

-The frequency with which you’ll need to clean your tripod depends upon how you use it.
+The frequency with which you’ll need to clean your camera tripod depends upon how you use it.
 If it never leaves the house, you probably don’t need to clean it at all.
 If you are shooting on the grass or a muddy path – just rinse the feet when necessary and you’re good to go.
-Rain won’t hurt your tripod – though prolonged exposure to moisture will corrode some metals… so take the time to dry it off when you come in and leave it open until it’s thoroughly dry.
+Rain won’t hurt your camera tripod – though prolonged exposure to moisture will corrode some metals… so take the time to dry it off when you come in and leave it open until it’s thoroughly dry.
 Always rinse your tripod if you use it in salt water – salt can cause corrosion as well.

-Take simple precautions to help keep your tripod clean a little longer.
-When we are shooting in sand, mud, or water, we always extend the lowest leg of the tripod at least a few inches beyond the mess.
+Take simple precautions to help keep your photography tripod clean a little longer.
+When we are shooting in sand, mud, or water, we always extend the lowest leg of the camera tripod at least a few inches beyond the mess.
 That simple action keeps the joint up out of the muck.
 If you can avoid it, don’t immerse the joint in sand or salt water.
 But don’t worry too much if it does get into the joints.
 Just take some time to clean it up and it’ll be good as new!